 - Work on campus for a maximum of 20 hours per week with authorization by the school official. - Complete the required externship in the U.S. with authorization by the school official.
-Employment authorization is job-specific. - Accept part-time employment off campus after nine months of full-time study with authorization from the Department of Homeland Security (DHS) via the application process.
-The time worked will be deducted from post-completion employment. - Accept full-time employment-for up to 12 months after completion of studies-with authorization from the DHS via the application process, which takes approximately three months.
+Employment authorization is job-specific. - Accept full-time employment-for up to 12 months after completion of studies-with authorization from the DHS via the application process, which takes approximately three months.